 TODAY'S DATE: EMPLOYEE (OASIS) ID#:

 EMPLOYEE NAME:

 POSITION: LAST DATE WORKED:

-W-2's, 1099's, and other important documents are mailed to the address on file.
-If you have a

-torwarding o or permanent address, it is important to include it below.
+mportant documents are mailed to the address on file.
+If you have a remanent address, it is important to include it below.

 FORWARDING MAILING ADDRESS:

 PERSONAL EMAIL ADDRESS:

 HEIDELBERG EMAIL: @heidelberg.edu

+ARE YOU A HEIDELBERG ALUM?

 INCOMING EMAIL: I have forwarded my email to:

-M: DRIVE SHOULD BE: ☐ ERASED ☐ PROVIDED TO:
+M: DRIVE SHOULD BE: ERASED PROVIDED TO:

-Other Computer Files? □ NONE □ SHARED WITH:
+Any Other Computer Files? □ NONE □ SHARED WITH:

 NOTE: A balance that is not paid in full will be applied to your final paycheck which will be reduced by any amount owed.
-I have checked with the Business Office and: ☐ I HAVE NO BALANCE ☐ BALANCE PAID IN FULL ON:
+I have checked with the Business Office and:

 EMPLOYEE CREDIT CARD: □ NO CARD □ RETURNED TO BUSINESS OFFICE ON:

-HEIDELBERG ID: ☐ RETURNED ON:to
+HEIDELBERG ID: RETURNED ON: to

-KEYS (return to Krammes): ☐ RETURNED ON: to
+KEYS (return to Krammes): RETURNED ON: to

-EQUIPMENT/LAPTOP/i-PAD ☐ RETURNED ON: to
+EQUIPMENT/LAPTOP/i-PAD RETURNED ON: to

-CONTINUE BENEFITS UNDER COBRA? (check all that apply) ☐ MEDICAL / RX ☐ DENTAL ☐ VISION ☐ FLEXIBLE SPENDING
+CONTINUE BENEFITS UNDER COBRA? (check all that apply) MEDICAL / RX DENTAL VISION FLEXIBLE SPENDING

-CERTIFICATE OF COVERAGE Do you want a certificate of Health insurance coverage? ☐YES ☐NO

-CONVERT LIFE AND / OR LTC BENEFITS?(check all that apply) ☐ UNUM LONG TERM CARE ☐ MUTUAL OF OMAHA LIFE INS.
+CONVERT LIFE AND / OR LTC BENEFITS? (check all that apply) UNUM LONG TERM CARE I MUTUAL OF OMAHA LIFE INS.

-FOR RETIREES (with 10 years of service), PLEASE SELECT: ☐ CAPTAIN'S CHAIR ☐ ROCKING CHAIR
+FOR RETIREES (with 10 years of service), PLEASE SELECT: □ CAPTAIN'S CHAIR □ ROCKING CHAIR

-FOR RETIREES, DO YOU WISH TO RETAIN A LIBRARY MEMBERSHIP? □ NO □ YES
+FOR RETIREES, DO YOU WISH TO RETAIN A LIBRARY MEMBERSHIP?

 EMPLOYEE SIGNATURE:

 SUPERVISOR SIGNATURE: